aziz3d/single-page-portfolio/README.md

 - **Modern Design**: Clean, professional layout with a boxed design (10px top/bottom, 15px left/right margins)
 - **Responsive Layout**: Fully responsive design that works on all devices (mobile, tablet, desktop)
 - **Interactive Elements**:
   - Animated counters in the Client Stats section
   - Hover effects on cards and buttons
   - Smooth scrolling navigation
+  - "Go to Top" button with smooth animation
 - **Particle Background**: Modern particle animation effect in the hero section
 - **3D Elements**: Wireframe globe as an interactive 3D object
+- **Custom Favicon**: Unique SVG favicon with a stylized "P" design
 - **Section-Based Layout**:
   - Hero section with animated background
   - About Me with skills and personal information